NES Open Tournament Golf: International and Japanese regional differences

-NES Open Tournament Golfs original version, released in Japan as Mario Open Golf, has cut content from the international release of the game.
-Mario Open Golf features ninety unique playable holes spread across five courses whereas the international release features fifty four holes across three courses.
-Forty of the holes present in the international release are shared with the Japanese release of the game, such as how hole one of the Australia course in Mario Open Golf is hole nine in the US Course internationally.
-Other holes in the international release share layouts with the original version but were changed in order to decrease the difficulty.
-In the Japanese release, each course must be unlocked, with the only one available at the start being the Japan Course.
+The original Japanese release of Mario Open Golf contains additional content not included in the international version of NES Open Tournament Golf.
+The Japanese version features more courses than the international release.
+Several holes were reused between versions, although some layouts in the international release were modified to reduce difficulty.
+In the Japanese version, only the Japan Course is initially available, with the remaining courses unlocked through progression.

 The background music between both versions differ, with the exception of a few tracks that are used in both.
 Minor graphical changes are present and are most evident between the two versions respective title screens.

 Development

 NES Open Tournament Golf was Eiji Aonuma's first game to help develop.
 Aonuma drew pixel art on paper to design the game's character sprites.